ronpscg/secure-and-measured-boot-qemu-x86_64-uefi-ovmf-grub-kernel-initramfs-luks2-verity-no-shim-no-mok/README.md

 I might give some design considerations explanations later, but not at this point.

+## Code organization
+None.
+Eh!
+I will organize it later maybe, I just want to push it to share with the almighty FC and CM  (as obvious as it may sound that it is - no, it isn't Football Club and Configuration Management respectfully, eh!)

+What has been run and tested repeatedly
+- Tons of things from command line, that I will try to put in some scripts later
+- dracut from Docker (the other initramfs's are not used, *copybin.sh* was made for them, but dracut just handles systemd in initramfs **so much better** than the Canonical tools, sorry
+- All the scripts that start with a number.

 ## Steps overview:
 - Build *QEMU* (I used the distro one because it's simple.
 In some of *The PSCG* training courses we build QEMU from source because we need all kind of things, or because the courses address QEMU/KVM themselves)
 - Build *EDK2* and *OVMF* with secure boot and TPM support (I think there is a pacakge in Ubuntu to have the OVMF secure boot firmware but I did not check it)